xitu/gold-miner/article/2020/performance-analysis-tools-for-front-end-development.md

 # 8 Performance Analysis Tools for Front-End Development

-#### Recommended tools to test and analyze your frontend code performance.

 ![](https://cdn-images-1.medium.com/max/2560/1*WIIXp_ny48NehrJCWsJy6Q.jpeg)

 You can have the most beautiful and engaging website in the world, if it does not load quickly on the browser, people would tend to skip it.
 Although there are many performance rules out there, at the end of the day, it all comes down to load time.